Y’all I decided to try my hand at using Plaster of Paris on some faux leaves.

 This was my first attempt at this project and here are a few things I would do differently.

 - Paint both sides of the leaf.
 I originally only painted the front side and this left the plaster on the backside flakey.
-I After I realized my mistake, I quickly applied a coat of paint to the back side as well.
+After I realized my mistake, I quickly applied a coat of paint to the back side as well.

 Plaster Leaves DIY Projects

-In addition, I plan to use these same hanging leaves on my screen porch light fixture.
-Then I took the remainder of the leaves and made this cute craft for my fall dining table.
+In addition, I plan to use these same hanging leaves on my screen porch light fixture for a Fall Harvest Tablescape.

 Thanks so much for stopping by.
 I look forward to sharing my next adventure with you.